Nurse leader fellows how to apply

 - Inventions that incorporate a rapid-cycle design process

-- Start-up and final planning phase — Over the first six months of the program, fellows work with their self-selected and national mentors to refine and finalize their proposed projects and budgets, as well as complete start-up activities (e.g., assemble a project team, obtain Institutional Review Board approvals, etc.).
+- Start-up and final planning phase — Over the first six months of the program, fellows work with their self-selected and program-appointed mentors to refine and finalize their proposed projects and budgets, as well as complete start-up activities (e.g., assemble a project team, obtain Institutional Review Board approvals, etc.).

 - Project launch — Projects commence within the first two to six months of the award start date and launch no later than Jan.
 1, 2022.